 We strive to maintain the highest standards of corporate governance and ethical conduct.
 Maintaining full compliance with the laws, rules and regulations that govern our business, and reporting results with accuracy and transparency, are critical to those efforts.
-We monitor developments in the area of corporate governance and reviews our processes and procedures in light of these developments.
+We monitor developments in the area of corporate governance, consider the feedback of our shareholders, and review our processes and procedures in light of this input.
 We also review federal and state laws affecting corporate governance, as well as rules and requirements of the New York Stock Exchange (the "NYSE").
 We implement other corporate governance practices that we believe are in the best interests of the Company and its shareholders.

-We also understand that corporate governance practices evolve over time, and we seek to maintain practices which provide the right framework for our Company to operate within, which are of value to our shareholders and which positively aid in the governance of the Company.
-Following are some of our key corporate governance practices:
+We also understand that corporate governance practices evolve over time, and we seek to maintain practices which provide the right framework for our operations, which are of value to our shareholders and which positively aid in the governance of the Company.